HugoBlox/theme-academic-cv/CONTRIBUTING.md

 Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.

-To make sure we can easily recap what happened previously, we have prepared a [pull request template][pr-template] and you need to fill out the PR template.
+To make sure we can easily recap what happened previously, we have prepared a [Pull Request Template][pr-template] and you need to fill out the PR template.

 The core team is monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.